 The primary beneficiaries of the VAIP are air travellers throughout the Pacific Islands, as well as the national and regional administrative bodies and personnel involved in air transport management, freight and passenger air service providers.
-The upgrade of VLI airport to cater for Code E aircraft also brings direct benefits to disaster responses in all of the outer islands, by being able to handle Code D aircraft more safely.
+The upgrade of the airport to cater for Code E aircraft and the construction of a new apron also brings direct benefits to disaster responses, by being able to handle larger aircraft more safely.
 An indirect benefit of this is the improvement of the ni-Vanuatu resilience to disasters.
 Other indirect beneficiaries are tourism-related services and seasonal labour markets.